SrDowJones/Detecting-RDP-Brute-Force/README.md

 Detection Source
 Microsoft Sentinel analytics rules identified abnormal authentication patterns consistent with RDP brute-force activity targeting the virtual machine.
 The alerts were generated based on repeated failed logon attempts originating from external IP addresses.

+I am not an SOC Analyst, but would love to be one!